In this article:

 Running can be one of the most effective ways to directly benefit from exercise.
 Along with the potential to burn calories and lose weight, running can also benefit the body by improving cardiovascular and cognitive health.
 Many studies show consistent running can help an individual live a longer life.
 With a list of positive health benefits, it’s no wonder why running is a popular exercise that is part of a variety of training programs for a wide range of sports.

 Those who integrate running into their daily or weekly exercise regimens may expose themselves to negative health impacts.
 Like all other forms of exercise, running can irritate or harm the body.
 Intense running, prolonged running or even improper running can cause the muscles and joints mild to severe damage.
-If you are feeling aches and pains throughout your body after training, and wondering, “Do I have a running injury?” it’s essential to determine the cause of the discomfort.
+If you are feeling aches and pains throughout your body after training, and wondering, “Why do you have pain when you run?” it’s essential to determine the cause of the discomfort.
 Though some symptoms are common, others can be the result of a running injury.

 The Orthopedic Institute of Pennsylvania is one of Central PA’s top health care practices.
 We take great pride in providing compassionate and caring service to patients suffering from pain associated with the injuries running and rigorous physical training can cause.
 Our physicians believe knowledge is key to responsible exercise, which is why we’ve identified common symptoms that may or may not be indicative of a running injury.
 If you experience lasting pain that may have been the result of a training injury, we encourage you to schedule an appointment.